Tony Blair: Military intervention and the war on terror

-From the start of the War on Terror in 2001, Blair strongly supported the foreign policy of George W. Bush, participating in the 2001 invasion of Afghanistan and 2003 invasion of Iraq.
-The invasion of Iraq was particularly controversial, as it attracted widespread public opposition and 139 of Blair's own MPs opposed it.
+From the start of the war on terror in 2001, Blair strongly supported the foreign policy of George W. Bush, participating in the 2001 invasion of Afghanistan and 2003 invasion of Iraq.
+The invasion of Iraq was particularly controversial, for it attracted widespread public opposition and 139 of Blair's own MPs opposed it.
 As a result, he faced criticism over the policy itself and the circumstances of the decision.
-Alastair Campbell described Blair's statement that the intelligence on WMDs was "beyond doubt" as his "assessment of the assessment that was given to him."
+Alastair Campbell described Blair's statement that the intelligence on WMDs was "beyond doubt" as his "assessment of the assessment that was given to him".
+Blair himself wrote in the foreword to the September Dossier that Iraq's military planning allowed for some weapons of mass destruction to be ready within 45 minutes of an order to use them.
 In 2009, Blair stated that he would have supported removing Saddam Hussein from power even in the face of proof that he had no such weapons.
 Playwright Harold Pinter and former Malaysian prime minister Mahathir Mohamad accused Blair of war crimes.

 Testifying before the Iraq Inquiry on 29 January 2010, Blair said Saddam Hussein was a "monster and I believe he threatened not just the region but the world."
 Blair said that British and American attitude towards Hussein had "changed dramatically" after the September 11 attacks.
 Blair denied that he would have supported the invasion of Iraq even if he had thought Hussein had no weapons of mass destruction.
 He said he believed the world was safer as a result of the invasion.
 He said there was "no real difference between wanting regime change and wanting Iraq to disarm: regime change was US policy because Iraq was in breach of its UN obligations."

 In an October 2015 CNN interview with Fareed Zakaria, Blair apologised for his "mistakes" over the Iraq War and admitted there were "elements of truth" to the view that the invasion helped promote the rise of ISIS.
 The Chilcot Inquiry report of 2016 gave a damning assessment of Blair's role in the Iraq War, though the former prime minister again refused to apologise for his decision to back the US-led invasion.